craftworksgmbh/craftworks-pynavio/TROUBLESHOOTING.rst

 Errors section
 ====
 This section contains possible errors you may encounter related to the environment and their fixes.
-These errors where encountered when follwing the steps to deploy a model locally as explained in the Navio documentation (https://navio.craftworks.io/docs/guides/navio-models/model_creation#3-test-model-serving)
+These errors where encountered when following the steps to deploy a model locally as explained in the navio documentation (https://navio.craftworks.io/docs/guides/navio-models/model_creation#3-test-model-serving)

 Error deploying models locally